Valafi/UE5-Style-Guide/README.md

 For example, if a project's texture density is 8 pixels per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texture density.

-### Textures Should Be No Bigger than 8192 <a name="textures--maximum-size"></a>
+### Textures Should Be No Bigger Than 8192 <a name="textures--maximum-size"></a>

-No texture should have a dimension that exceeds 8192 in size, unless you have a very explicit reason to do so.
+No texture should have a dimension that exceeds 8192 in size unless you have a very explicit reason to do so.
 Often, using a texture this big is simply just a waste of resources.

 ### Textures Should Be Grouped Correctly <a name="textures--groups"></a>